mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-25 -- Rep. Mario Diaz-Balart (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-25)
 ### Committees
-Mario Diaz-Balart is the #8 Democrat on the House Committee on Appropriations
+Mario Diaz-Balart is the #8 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```